this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 ### Pure functions and side effects

-With FP our code becomes immutable, using pure functions.
+With Functional Programming our code becomes immutable, using pure functions.
 Pure functions don’t manipulate outer variables or input parameters: **Same inputs produce same outputs.**

 Pure functions don’t have side effects, getting a simpler code.

-This is a pure function (val parameter is never mutated):
+This is a pure function (we never mutate the `val` parameter):

 ```ts
 const increment = (val: number) => val + 1;